VaiD19/sighuptest/README.md

 # sighuptest

-What follows is a simple guide on how to run a basic httpd container with docker compose:
+What follows is a simple guide on how to run this basic httpd container with docker compose:

 STEP 1 - Install Docker Compose